DAY SUPPORT PROGRAM

 TRANSITIONAL AND PERMANENT SUPPORTIVE HOUSING PROGRAMS

-In 2011, we opened a three-story apartment building on West Lane in Virginia Beach with 14 transitional housing units for homeless veterans and 8 permanent supportive housing units for the chronically homeless with disabilities.
+In 2011, we opened a three-story apartment building in Virginia Beach.
+It has 14 transitional housing units for homeless veterans and 8 permanent supportive housing units for the chronically homeless with disabilities.

 The building is designed to provide a safe environment with individually assigned case managers, on-site house management, and optimal peer support to prevent the possibility of anyone falling through the cracks.
 The choice of a single location over multiple scattered sites also allows for the centralization of community activities and programs.

-The homeless veterans in our Transitional Housing Program can stay with us for up to one year for 10% of their incomes while they work on securing permanent housing.
-Those in our Permanent Supportive Housing Program can stay with us indefinitely for 30% of their income.
+Clients in Veterans Transitional Housing can stay for up to one year for 10% of their incomes while they work on securing permanent housing.
+Permanent Supportive Housing clients can stay indefinitely for 30% of their income.

 Truly a community effort, the building and these programs have been made possible due to a collaboration between corporate and non-profit agencies, federal, state, and city agencies including the Virginia Beach Department of Housing and Neighborhood Preservation (DHNP); as well as the vision and courage of the dedicated JCOC board members.